ViswasS/GDP_Group_02/README.md

 **Dataset Size and Diversity**

 The model’s accuracy will depend heavily on the quality and diversity of the dataset used.
 If the dataset does not include a wide range of skin tones, lighting conditions, or rare skin conditions, the predictions may be biased or inaccurate.

+**Image Quality Sensitivity**

+Blurry, poorly lit, or partially cropped images may lead to incorrect triage results.
+The system will need to warn users but cannot fully guarantee accuracy in such cases.

 **Success Criteria**